gezalore/designbench/docs/source/descriptor.rst

 Combining descriptors
 ---------------------

-When constructing cases, designbench merges compile descriptors, and execute descriptors from different entries in the design descriptor.
+When constructing cases, RTLMeter merges compile descriptors, and execute descriptors from different entries in the design descriptor.
 All operation is then based on the combined descriptors.